American University Diploma

 Bachelor of IT in the field of Technical Science

-The structure of the dual enrolment program awards the student with the Master of Informatics in the field of Technical Science.
-Master of Informatics in the field of Technical Science is a reaction to the fact, the IT industry developed significantly over the years and is constantly evolving, becoming one of the most wanted degrees on the market.
+The structure of the dual enrolment program awards the student with the Bachelor of Informatics in the field of Technical Science.
+Bachelor of Informatics in the field of Technical Science is a reaction to the fact, the IT industry developed significantly over the years and is constantly evolving, becoming one of the most wanted degrees on the market.
 The aim of the program is to provide the student with essential knowledge and develop their awareness on how to operate in the world of IT.
 The program is about implementing theoretical skills into practice and vice versa.
 Applicants who previously never studied informatics are welcome to enroll and secure their spot.
 Graduates that successfully complete the program will enter the work market with a great deal of mastery in numerous areas.
 The intermixture of vacancies available are endless.
 From web designers and mobile applications, network administrators and systems programmers to database administrators, specialists in implementation and testing of software.
 On top of that, there is also a possibility of securing a job as a creator of portals and web applications, as well as career paths in system analysts and project managers.
 The program offers a great amount of possibilities that are eye opening and crucial in order to proceed with searching for an optimal vacancy after graduation.

 How Graduates Will Benefit